 Introduced in 1976, the Volkswagen Golf GTI was not the first sporty family car nor even the best, but it defined an entire genre of practical performance cars: the ever-popular hot hatch.
 This week, a brief history of the Volkswagen Golf (Rabbit) and Golf GTI.

 Although the Volkswagen Beetle was at the height of its American popularity in the late sixties, VW’s fortunes in the European market were flagging.
 Under the conservative leadership of managing director Heinz Nordhoff, Volkswagen had a hard time looking past the Beetle’s rear-engined, air-cooled format.
 Its new Type 4 cars had a few modern features, but they were still anachronisms in a market turning increasingly to front-engine, front-wheel-drive compacts like the BMC Mini.

-Hatchbacks were not a new idea by any means; the rear liftgate had its roots in the sedan deliveries and commerciales of the thirties, as well as oddities like the Austin A40 Countryman of 1959.
-Nonetheless, three- and five-door hatchbacks skyrocketed in popularity in the early 1970s.
-The rear liftgate lent itself well to the new “supermini” class, exemplified by the Fiat 127 and Autobianchi A112, giving small cars a level of cargo-carrying versatility exceeding that of many larger vehicles.
+Although there would later be cabriolets and other variations, the unit-bodied Golf was initially available only in three- or five-door hatchback form.
+Hatchbacks were not a new idea by any means; the rear liftgate had its roots in the sedan deliveries and commerciales of the thirties and more recently the Renault 16.
+The popularity of three- and five-door bodies skyrocketed in the early seventies, in part because the style lent itself to the new “supermini” class exemplified by the Fiat 127 and Autobianchi A112, giving them a level of cargo-carrying versatility exceeding that of many larger vehicles.

 AN INTERNATIONAL SUCCESS

 The Volkswagen Golf went on sale in Europe in the summer of 1974 and proved to be an immediate success.
 It was not without its problems, but it was nearly as fun to drive as Alfa Romeo’s Alfasud and far more reliable and better built than many of its European rivals.
 Volkswagen sold its millionth Golf less than three years after introduction.